Why Write a Senior Thesis?

 Travel and Funding

-Candidates who need to travel in order to conduct their research should investigate funding options as soon as possible.
+Candidates who need to travel to conduct their research should investigate funding options as soon as possible.

 To be eligible for honors in AAAS, students must have a GPA of 3.5 or higher in courses applied to the major.
-Exceptions to this rule will be made only under exceptional circumstances.
+Exceptions will be made only under exceptional circumstances.
 They must also have completed six courses of the nine that are required for all majors to graduate.